 All I know about J.L. in the drawing above is that he was arrested for first degree murder: stabbing an older man in an 'alcohol-fueled argument regarding a woman'.
 Whatever he did, my aim was to make the drawing non-judgmental, to present him as a person who has clearly had many problems, and probably few chances to escape them.

 The mugshots reminded me of a large work of mine from 1964 (long since disappeared), painted in my second year in fine art at the Central* and based on a small newspaper photograph of four American Ku Klux Klansmen who had been charged with the murder of Lemuel Penn, an African American, in Georgia.
 I remember that I used mainly reds and greens (complementary colours to heighten the drama, probably) and a fairly traditional free painterly style on unprimed canvas.
 I was quite excited about the possibilities of a fresh approach to figuration and worked on it for a couple of days in the second-year communal studio.
-During the third morning I was applying some finishing touches when the doors of the studio burst open and in strode a group of three lecturers, led by the head of department, who was clearly very angry.
+During the third morning I was applying some finishing touches when the doors of the studio burst open and in strode a group of three lecturers, including the head of department, who was clearly very angry.
 "This is not painting!
-It is illustration!" he spluttered, and stormed out.
+This is illustration!" he spluttered, and stormed out.
 I was so surprised I was unable to say a word in my defence.
 At the time, the approved manner of painting at the Central was abstract or semi-abstract, and the idea of making a figurative image from a photograph was anathema.

 Did I continue in that style?
 Maybe for a while (uncowed, I like to think), but a year later I was making large paintings which were a combination of, in my mind at least, Monet and Rothko.
 These led to an interest in Op Art, and the paintings I made at the end of my final year brought me a small amount of recognition in the London art world, and with it, the beaming approval of the head of department.